adoxa/ansicon/readme.txt

 	-p	Enable the parent process (i.e. the command shell used to run ANSICON) to recognise escapes.

+	-pu	Unload from the parent process, restoring it.

 	-m	Set the current (and default) attribute to grey on black ("monochrome"), or the attribute following the 'm' (please use 'COLOR /?' for attribute values).